-- Meanwhile, place a medium-sized pot of water on the stove to boil.
+- Meanwhile, place a large pot of water on the stove to boil.
 Then add some salt and the pasta.
 You can cook pasta to your liking or according to the package instructions.

 - In a large skillet, heat the oil over medium-high heat and fry the shallots for one minute, stirring occasionally to prevent them from burning.
 Next, add the crushed garlic.
 One more minute of frying will do.

-- The cherry tomatoes should be added first, followed by the tomato paste, and mix properly to fry.
+- The cherry tomatoes should be added first, followed by the tomato paste (or tomato sauce), and mixed properly to fry.